 Professor Susan Michie will speak at Kellogg College, Thursday 6th June, 5.30-6.30 pm.

-As part of a series of talks offered by the MSc in Evidence-Based Health, which is jointly delivered by the Department of Continuing Education and the Department for Primary Care Health Sciences, we are pleased to announce the following talk by Professor Susan Michie which will take place at Kellogg College.
+As part of a series of talks offered by the MSc in Evidence-Based Health, which is jointly delivered by the Department for Continuing Education and the Department for Primary Care Health Sciences, we are pleased to announce the following talk by Professor Susan Michie which will take place at Kellogg College.

 'Translating evidence to policy and practice: the role of behavioural science'

 A podcast of this talk may be heard at: http://www.podcasts.ox.ac.uk/behavioural-perspective-translating-evidence-policy-and-practice-audio

 Due to the considerable investment in trials of healthcare interventions and in evidence syntheses, we have increasingly good evidence about best practice.
 However, much is wasted because research evidence and guideline recommendations are not implemented effectively.
 The result is that good quality health care and best health outcomes may not be achieved.

 Interventions to improve delivery of evidence-based health care have achieved modest and variable success.
 Improving implementation depends on changing the behaviour of health professionals and others.
 However, behavioural science is seldom used to inform intervention design or evaluation.